My family and I love to travel and explore new places. We have been blessed to travel across the United States.

 6. Visit the Currituck Beach Lighthouse

 The Currituck Beach Lighthouse is unique with its reddish brick color.
 It is 162 feet tall and in Corolla, North Carolina, which is in the northern Outer Banks.
 The Currituck Beach Lighthouse uses a First Order Fresnel light, which has the most powerful light available for lighthouses in the United States.
 Its light can be seen from 18 miles away.
-From the top, visitors have panoramic views of the Currituck Sound, Atlantic Ocean, and the Outer Banks.
+From the top, visitors have panoramic views of the Currituck Sound, the Atlantic Ocean, and the Outer Banks.

 Currituck Beach Lighthouse Facts